Green Finance Taxonomy launched by Nepal: Here are the Facts to Understand

 1. Preventing ‘greenwashing’ and guiding future policy developments for green projects.

-2. Attracting foreign investment and driving official development assistance from ESG-aware countries, DFIs, and impact funds.
+2. Attracting foreign investment and driving Official Development Assistance from ESG-aware countries, DFIs, and impact funds.

 3. Aligning and mobilizing resources for low-carbon development and resilience-building activities.